a-float/uni-miak-compiled-language/README.md

 There is no heap and dynamic memory allocation.

 # Usage
-Necessary files are stored in the `builds` directory
+All the necessary files are stored in the `build` directory

-`java -jar cool-compiler.jar [source] [out]` compiles the source file and saves it to the out file `vm.exe [--debug]? [.cexe file] [stack size]` execute compiled .cexe file on the vm.
-Enable debug flag for step by step execution
+Compile the source file and saves it to the out file:
+`java -jar cool-compiler.jar [source] [out]`

+Execute compiled .cexe file on the vm.
+Enable debug flag for step by step logging:
+`vm.exe [--debug]? [.cexe file] [stack size]`

+Assemble specified coolang assembly code into machine code:
+`assembler.exe [filename]+`

-`assembler.exe [filename]+` assemble specified coolang assembly code into machine code `assembler.exe -d [filename]+` disassemble the coolang machine code into a readable format
+Disassemble the coolang machine code into a readable format:
+`assembler.exe -d [filename]+`